Skip to main content

 The Velixo NX Distribution List feature provides the ability to create PDF versions of a report, modify the report's parameter(s), attach the results to a Microsoft Outlook email, and (optionally) attach additional files from the computer system to the email.

-There are times when it would be convenient for the attachments to be files that exist within Sage Intacct instead of on the local computer system.
+There are times when it would be convenient for the PDF file to include attachments that exist within Sage Intacct instead of on the local computer system.

 Downloading Sage Intacct files